The EU Common Agricultural Policy, soy, and forest destruction

 Proposals for reform - SUMMARY

 The biggest cause of forest loss – accounting for around 70 per cent – is agricultural deforestation, notably for beef, soy, palm oil and commercial timber.
 Soy ranks as the second largest agricultural driver of deforestation after cattle products.

-This report looks at the linkages between the EU Common Agricultural Policy (CAP) and the expansion of soybean cultivation, which has been the largest source of agricultural deforestation over which the EU has a direct influence.
+This 20 page summary report outlines the key findings and recommendations that emerged from a detailed study of the linkages between the EU Common Agricultural Policy (CAP) and the expansion of soybean cultivation, which has been the largest source of agricultural deforestation over which the EU has a direct influence.
 The EU is involved mainly because European farmers rely on imported soy from Brazil, Argentina and Paraguay to use as animal feed.
 Of all the soy meal consumed in the EU, 83 per cent goes in concentrate feed for pigs and poultry.

-You can read a 20 page summary of the key findings of this report here.
+You can read the full length report here.